NaniiiGock/DataEngineeringApp/README.md

 5) saves it in json format, a json file for each county

 **business_transform.py**
-We want the data in star schema, thus we break down the dataset into facts and dimensions.
+<br>We want the data in star schema, thus we break down the dataset into facts and dimensions.
 <br>**DAG name: 'fortune_500_data_processing'**
 1) reads business data from DuckDB,
 2) transforms the business data as described previously in "Transformations in detail" under Business transformations,
 3) loads the data back into DuckDB database.

 **weather_to_duckdb.py**
-We pulled the weather data as separate json files for each county.
+<br>We pulled the weather data as separate json files for each county.
 Now we want to combine them into a single table and load that into a database.
 <br>**DAG name: 'process_weather_data'**
 1) locates the weather jsons in the data folder,